biancabuleu/car_plate_detection_yolov12/README.md

-# 🚘 YOLOv12 License Plate Dataset Labels
+# 🚘 YOLOv12 License Plate Dataset

 This repository contains the **label files** used for training the model in the research paper: